Hey,

 Keeping an open and playful attitude, both technically (“let’s try this technique!”), strategically (“what happens if he does like that?”) and physically (“crap, that hurt!”) is not only one of the most effective ways of achieving higher success in kumite, but also one of the most enjoyable ways.

-This term, “to commit”, has become something of a buzzword in MMA circles lately, for a very good reason.
+The term “to commit”, has become something of a buzzword, especially in MMA, for a very good reason.

 Either: